Yelp/dataloader-codegen/API_DOCS.md

             commaSeparatedBatchKey: ?string   (can only use if isBatchResource=true)
             isResponseDictionary: ?boolean    (can only use if isBatchResource=true)
             isBatchKeyASet: ?boolean          (can only use if isBatchResource=true)
+            propertyBatchKey: ?string         (can only use if isBatchResource=true)
+            responseKey: ?string              (non-optional when propertyBatchKey is used)

 typings:
     language: flow